sapoturge/froggum/README.md

 Froggum Svg Editor
 ==========

-Froggum is a Cairo-based XVG editor for making elementary OS app icons.
+Froggum is a Cairo-based SVG editor for making elementary OS app icons.
 (Other uses are allowed.)

 *Note: Froggum is a work in progress.
 Nothing is guaranteed to work, least